 Items tagged “pelvis”

-Aggressive angiomyxomas are rare tumours that arise in the pelvis and typically cross the the levator ani muscles.
+Aggressive angiomyxomas are rare tumours that arise in the pelvis and typically cross the levator ani muscles.
 Despite its name, it is essentially a benign tumour and the term "aggressive" is given due to a predilection for local recurrence.
-Only rarely does it metastasize.
-Epidemiology It...
+Only rarely does it metastasise.
+Epidemiology It is ...

 Osteitis pubis (OP) is characterised by non-infectious inflammation of the pubic symphysis.
-Clinical presentation Presentation is typically with varying degrees of pelvic and/or perineal pain, reproduced on hip adduction.
-Pathology Although the aetiology is sometimes unknown, the most comm...
+Clinical presentation The presentation is typical with varying degrees of pelvic and/or perineal pain, reproduced on hip adduction.
+Pathology Although the aetiology is sometimes unknown, the most co...

 Shenton line is an imaginary curved line drawn along the inferior border of the superior pubic ramus (superior border of the obturator foramen) and along the inferomedial border of the neck of femur.
 This line should be continuous and smooth.
 Interruption of the Shenton line can indicate (in ...

 The ovaries are paired female gonads of the reproductive and endocrine systems.
 They lie within the ovarian fossa on the posterior wall of the true pelvis.
 Gross anatomy The ovaries are ovoid in shape and measure approximately 1.5-3.0 cm x 1.5-3.0 cm x 1.0-2.0 cm (length x width x thickness) ...

 The cervix or uterine cervix is the lower constricted segment of the uterus providing the passage between the uterus proper and the vagina.
 Gross anatomy The cervix is somewhat conical in shape, with its truncated apex directed posteriorly and inferiorly.
 The inferior aspect of the cervix pro...